redhat-openstack/ansible-nfv/roles/packet_gen/trex/README.md

 **NOTE:** Please avoid using instance names for performance scenario that contains underscore(_), the automation will fail otherwise.

+**NOTE:** Please make sure all of the guest NICs are bound to kernel on first invocation, after initial execution of this playbook, a local facts file will be reused.

 Prepares environment for NFV performance scenario using Trex:
 * Configure Trex instance
 * Binds DPDK NICs